-ISK OF SEVERE THUNDERSTORMS FROM PARTS OF THE EASTERN TEXAS PANHANDLE TO WESTERN AND forecast to unfold this afternoon and evening at TX and western/central OK.
-Moisture northward across the region, with despoints in / high afternoon MLCAPE values of 3000-5000 tar profiles are also rapidly increasing as a low-level jet strenghens across the area.
+ISK OF SEVERE THUNDERSTORMS FROM PARTS OF THE EASTERN TEXAS PANHANDLE TO WESTERN AND forecast to unfold this afternoon and evening t TX and western/central OK.
+Moisture northward across the region, with dewpoints in / high afternoon MLCAPE values of 3000-5000 ear profiles are also rapidly increasing as a low-level jet strenghens across the area.
 This combination of extreme instability and large ed on forecast soundings throughout the region.

-RISK OF SEVERE THUNDERSTORMS OVER PARTS OF NEW ENGLAND ...
+RISK OF SEVERE THUNDERSTORMS OVER PARTS OF NEW ENGLAND...

-ng inversion, strong low-level theta-e
+ng inversion, strong low-level theta-e orcing, all signs point to rcells this afternoon across that persists in this ornadoes, very large hail, atest concern, including a lent tornadoes, will extend tern and central Oklahoma.

-prnadoes, very large hail, stest concern, including a lent tornadoes, will extend tern and central Oklahoma. ected to affect these areas, procing, all signs point to that persists in this rcells this afternoon across r west TX and spreading .
-These storms will winds, and isolated ver New England and eastern e air mass is present. pected to form in this area, nd coast during the late ates and westerly flow aloft nds and some hail in the across the continental United States.
+ected to affect these areas. r west TX and spreading .
+These storms will winds, and isolated ver New England and eastern e air mass is present. pected to form in this area, nd coast during the late ates and westerly flow aloft nds and some hail in the